nih-fmrif/NIMH_repro_2017_03/_episodes/01-layers-of-computing.md

 NoMachine is a remote desktop program.
 It allows your to interact with the remote computer (helix/felix) almost as if you were sitting right in front of it.
 (VNC is another common remote desktop program).

 The window on the left of your NX desktop is running an IPython shell.
 On the right side, there is a window running a (Bash) shell.
-A (shell)[reference] refers to a program that wraps around another program that is usually more complicated and less user-friendly.
+A shell refers to a program that wraps around another program that is usually more complicated and less user-friendly.
 That program inside the shell is often referred to as a kernel.

 ![image_of_shell](../fig/layers_of_computing.png)